goggin13/wrestling-stats/README.md

 ### LOMD

 #### ToDo
+---- Must do ----
 WIP - prompt for BP cups
+WIP - scoreboard accounts for simple tiebreakers don't let a team be now_playing twice
-Make it pretty
+Make it pretty (dark background)

+---- nice to do ----
 Generate brackets page
-scoreboard accounts for simple tiebreakers dark background for daylight projection
 E2E testing

 #### tables